 It’s clear that marketers can no longer expect to mould an influencer to their needs.
 Instead, marketers must learn to accept that influencers and creators are their own mini-brand.
 A successful partnership, therefore, depends on aligning the needs and values of both parties.

-In order to find the right partners, use Meltwater’s Influencer Discovery tool.
+In order to find the right partners, use Meltwater’s Influencer Marketing Software or Klear's Influencer Discovery Platform.
 We help you to find influencers based on your audience’s demographic as well as your target market, industry, or topic.
 Their fans are already familiar with brands in your industry, ensuring that your content effectively targets the right audience.

 Just like celebrity endorsements, influencer partnerships work well in the long-term

 Influencer marketing should not involve too many one-off partnerships.
 As consumers seek out relatable, authentic content, “momentary endorsements” become less attractive to most brands and influencers.
 After all, consumers place less trust in influencers who readily promote a variety of brands.